 Kieran McCarthy is a born and bred Cork City man.
 Growing up in Ballinlough he developed a great love for his hometown and today remains dedicated to promoting the past, present and future of this city and region.

 After attending Colaiste Chríost Rí, Kieran went on to study Archaeology and Geography at University College Cork.
 On completing his Joint Honours BA degree, he went on to undertake a Masters in Geography.
 Even after devoting four years to furthering his knowledge of the city, Kieran was not satisfied to leave his love of all things Cork and has completed a PhD in Geography on the River Lee Valley and the importance of remembering, identity and protecting our historic landscapes.

 Local History Advocate:

-For the past twenty years , Kieran has written his well-known weekly column in the Cork Independent ‘Our City Our Town’, which addresses the local history of Cork City, the River Lee Valley and Cork Harbour.
+For the past twenty-one years , Kieran has written his well-known weekly column in the Cork Independent ‘Our City Our Town’, which addresses the local history of Cork City, the River Lee Valley and Cork Harbour.
 He has also written 25 books dedicated to Cork and its region.
+He is also an occasional writer on Cork historical topics in the Irish Examiner.
 Kieran’s commitment to instilling a sense of pride in the community is demonstrated through his involvement in a well-established school project currently running in Cork.
 The Discover Cork: Schools’ Heritage Project, was founded by Kieran in 2003 and is now annually implemented in 25 schools across the city with the involvement of 1,500 students.

 Kieran also created a new series of walking tours across the south east ward and across the city’s suburbs, extending out from his City Centre tours.
 These ward walking tours focus on the landscapes and memories within 22 areas, which one can read about on his dedicated Cork heritage website www.corkheritage.ie or even better come out on one and participate and share your own memories and thoughts.